Your Pathway to Intercultural Service

-Good preparation is critical for effective and sustainable cross-cultural ministry.
-Global Interaction is committed to providing relevant, practical and thoughtful learning and development opportunities throughout a cross-cultural workers candidacy, on-field ministry and home assignment.
+Good preparation is critical for effective and sustainable intercultural ministry.
+Global Interaction is committed to providing relevant, practical and thoughtful learning and development opportunities throughout an intercultural workers candidacy, on-field ministry and home assignment.

 Contact your State Office

 and start the conversation.
-You may be encouraged to visit a cross-cultural team, meet with other workers and engage in cross-cultural mission locally.
+You may be encouraged to visit an intercultural team, meet with other workers and engage in intercultural mission locally.

 Discuss your call